So I started working in a camera shop again, teaching classes and generally getting back into the groove.

 Panasonic 12-35 f2.8 mk2.
 I must admit to being a little surprised by this one.
 I expected it to out shine the 12-100 if any would, but it was more at home in the lesser pack with the two above.
 The high speed and short range probably limited it an outsider and it would compete with my primes for general work.
 CA was well controlled mostly except for some troublesome purple/green at 35mm that I found hard to correct and it was consistently sharp across the frame.
 It is a strong lens in the vein of few faults rather than anything outstanding (much like the Oly 12-40).
 The 15mm became the reference lens and beat it at that focal length, but at 12mm it maybe pipped the 12-100 by a hair.

 To put it simply, if I owned any of these above already, I would probably not bother to get anything else.

 Not in the Mix

 Olympus 14-150 Mk2.
-I really wanted this to be the winner as it fit the bulk of criteria and a big part of me hoped it would be a real sleeper like the 75-300, but alas it just fell behind the pack, especially on the outer half of the frame.
+I really wanted this to be the winner as it fit the bulk of criteria and a big part of me hoped it would be a real sleeper like the 75-300, but alas it just fell behind the pack, especially on the outer half of the frame (similar performance to the 17mm).
 Maybe a good choice for general travel work and non critical landscapes, but it cannot in my opinion be elevated to the fine art level.